minhyekimlee/Interpretable-Machine-Learning/README.md

 ## Factors
 ### Factors could include demographic or phenotypic groups, environmental conditions, technical attributes, or others listed in Section 4.3.
 * Relevant factors
   * Since our project goal is to determine if the annual percentage rate (APR) charged for a mortgage is High-priced(or not), which we consider as one of many issues that perpetuates a massive disparity in overall wealth between different demographic groups in the US.
-As a result, a demographic factor that if a mortgage is belonging to a white family or minorities should be include.
+As a result, a demographic factor that if a mortgage is belonging to a white or minority(black, asian, latin...) family should be include, and we supposed that white family are more likely to get a low-priced mortgage and minority family are more likely to get a High-priced mortgage.
+  * From our common sense, a high-amount and long-period mortgage usually result in a comparetively higher APR(since the financial institutions are correspondingly taking on more risk), so we thought high-amount and long-period mortgage are two foreseeable salient factors could make our model performance vary.

 * Evaluation factors
   *